 So what makes you a great candidate for a VA loan?
 It's an important question to consider when the time comes for loan prequalification and preapproval.
 This isn't exactly like trying to get into Harvard.
 You won't have to write any essays or embellish your resume.
 But lenders are going to take a long, hard look at your financial situation before extending an invitation to the world of homeownership.

 Here's a look at five signs you're in a great position to land a VA loan:

 True, the VA doesn't actually have a credit score requirement to participate in the program.
 But the VA doesn't actually make loans; it basically insures them.
 VA-approved lenders are the ones lending you money, and they can impose requirements beyond what the VA wants to see.
 One of the most significant ones is a qualifying credit score, which will vary from lender to lender depending on your unique situation.

-Right now VA lenders are looking for borrowers with a credit score of at least 620.
+Right now some VA lenders are looking for borrowers with a credit score of at least 660.
 That's not an exceptionally high score.
 In fact, it's considered only a "Fair" credit score, which is two steps below "Excellent."
 You may need a higher score if you're seeking a refinance loan or if you've had a recent bankruptcy or foreclosure.
 It's also important to note that a co-borrower (that would be a spouse or another veteran in the case of VA loans) also needs a qualifying credit score.